 Process for submitting proof of immunizations/lab work:

-SCNM has contracted with Banner Desert Occupational Health Clinic to complete all immunizations.
-Students may also complete the immunizations at the SCNM Medical Center.
-Incoming students should send proof of immunization or serological testing results to email@example.com.
-For religious or medical exemption requests, please contact the Dean of Student’s Office at 480.222.9237, or email firstname.lastname@example.org.
+SCNM has contracted with Banner Desert Occupational Health Clinic in Chandler and Gilbert locations to complete all immunizations.
+Incoming students should send proof of immunization or titer testing results to ClinicalCoordinator@scnm.edu no later than the end of the first quarter.
+For religious or medical exemption requests, please contact the Dean of Students Office at 480.222.9237, or email firstname.lastname@example.org.